buddhist-uni/buddhist-uni.github.io/_content/excerpts/literary-activity-in-pali_jayawickrama.md

 year: 1969
 booktitle: "Education in Ceylon I"
 chapter: 7
-publisher: "Ministry of Education and Cultural Affairs"
+publisher: "the Ministry of Education and Cultural Affairs"
 address: "Colombo"
 course: theravada-roots
 tags: